-The filtration of isometric lysozyme crystals with the cake formation or the perfusion method at various centrifugal speeds leads to different pressure curves.
+The filtration of isometric lysozyme crystals with the cake formation or the washing at various centrifugal speeds leads to different pressure curves.
 The centrifugal speeds ranged from 500 to 4000 rpm.
-As shown in Fig. 5, the maximum achievable pressure is about 2×10^5 Pa.
+With the determined or calculated phase positions from the transmission profiles, the hydraulic pressure, solids pressure and pore fluid pressure are calculated using Eqs.
+8-10.
+The sum of these pressures gives the total pressure on the filter membrane.
+As shown in Fig. 6, the maximum achievable pressure is about 2×10^5 Pa.
 Because of small pore sizes, no dewatering of the filter cake was observed and hence the saturation of the filter cake equals one and all pores are filled with fluid.
 The pressure decreases with time and reaches a constant value when the whole liquid above the cake is gone.
 The pressure drop happens much faster at higher centrifugal speeds.
 This is to be expected because the angular velocity of the centrifuge has a quadratic influence on the pressure.
 The faster pressure drop corresponds with a shorter filtration time at higher accelerations.
-Hence, a perfusion filtration experiment at 4000 rpm is finished after about 40 s.
+Hence, a filter cake wash experiment at 4000 rpm is finished after about 40 s.
 At 500 rpm the filtration time is over 170 s.
-At high accelerations (3000 rpm and 4000 rpm), some data points for the perfusion experiment on the right-hand side of Fig. 5 are at the very beginning much lower.
+At high accelerations (3000 and 4000 rpm), some data points of the cake wash experiment on the right-hand side of Fig. 6 are at the very beginning much lower.
 This is because the centrifuge needs a few seconds to accelerate to the desired speed.
 Hence, the pressure is not at the highest value at the very beginning of the filtration but when the centrifuge has reached its final speed.
 For the evaluation of filtration properties this has to be taken into account.
 That is why the experiment was only evaluated after the final speed has been reached.